We’ve all experienced it – the stuffy nose, sore throat, exhausted feeling that has you reaching for the thermometer.

 3. Try Honey

 Honey not only tastes great, but it also helps to strengthen your immune system.
-Just add a teaspoon of honey in your tea or try a drink with honey already included, like Honeydrop Beverages Lemon Honey Ginger tea.
+Just add a teaspoon of honey to your tea or in a cup of warm water.

 4. Use a Compress